cockroachdb/docs/cockroachcloud/free-faqs.md

 ### Can I use a specific region in AWS or GCP?

 At this time, CockroachCloud Free is only available in the GCP `us-central-1` region.
+More regions may be available in the future.

 ### How do I connect to my cluster?